vingerha/gazpar_2_mqtt/README.md

 ## Changelogs :
 - 0.6.5
+  - Allow to select a date from which to collect data from GRDF (max 3y back in time)
   - Allow import of published measures into Long Term Statistics
   - Allow to delete Long Term Ststaistics for all PCE
 - 0.6.0